reflectoring/reflectoring.github.io/content/blog/2022/2022-03-28-complete-guide-to-errors-in-express.md

 Please refer to our earlier [article](https://reflectoring.io/getting-started-with-express/) for an introduction to Express.

-## Type of Errors in an Express Application

-An application can give rise to different kind of errors:
-1. Recoverable error:
-2. Non-recoverable errors:
-3. Temporary errors: Examples include a temporary outage in an external system.
-4. Errors from business logic: Caused by

- We can have an error caused by a invalid input from which we can recover from by changing the input.
-1. Calls to external resources like database, API, file systems.
-2. Custom Errors defined in the application
-3. Runtime errors

-We will see examples of each of these types in the subsequent sections.

 ## Basic Setup for Running the Examples
-We need to first set up a Node.js project for running our examples.
+We need to first set up a Node.js project for running our examples of handling errors in Express applications.
 Let us create a folder and initialize a Node.js project under it by running the `npm init` command:

 ```shell
 mkdir storefront